-IN & OUT OF KENYAN SLUMS
+IN AND OUT OF KENYAN SLUMS

-An photography assignment with Christian Relief Fund (CRF) to document the organization’s child support systems in impoverished areas of western Kenya.
+A photography assignment with Christian Relief Fund (CRF) to document the organization’s child support systems in impoverished areas of western Kenya.
 We visited and documented programs in both rural and city slums, providing visual context to the support the organization facilitates.

-Storytelling Consulting, Photography, Videography
+Scope: Storytelling Consulting, Photography, Videography

-Christian Relief Fund
+Organization: Christian Relief Fund

 CRF operates in several hemispheres of the globe.
 Their focus in western Kenya is primarily orphan care programs.
 The majority of children under their care were orphaned by tribal war or AIDS.